opentargets/opentargets.github.io/overview.md

 title: Overview
 permalink: /overview/
 ---
+## Overview

-Open Targets is a public-private initiative established in 2014 to use extensive human genetics and genomics data to transform drug discovery through systematic targets identification and prioritisation, and share its data openly with the scientific community.
+Open Targets is a public-private initiative established in 2014 to use extensive human genetics and genomics data to transform drug discovery through systematic target identification and prioritisation, and share its data openly with the scientific community.
 It is an innovative, large-scale, multi-year alliance that fully exploits genomic information to provide an R&D framework that can be applied to all aspects of human disease.
 We currently focus on oncology, immunology, respiratory and neurodegenerative disease.
 Open Targets is a growing endeavour and welcomes new partners who share its philosophies and scientific interests to work together to transform target identification and prioritisation.

 Open Targets brings together expertise from four complementary institutions to systematically identify and prioritise targets from which safe and effective medicines can be developed.